DavidBarts/ImagePrepSharp/README.rst

 up, if needed.
 After possibly rotating the image, the it can be saved in JPEG or WebP format for sharing online.

+And when you share it, the picture will always show right side up.
+No more surprises with unexpected sideways or upside-down images that looked just fine on your computer.
+(If you are curious why this sometimes happens, click `here <sideways>`_.)

 Installing
 ----------